 Here is a preview of the monthly moving averages I track on the last business day of the month.
 All three S&P 500 strategies are now signaling "invested" -- unchanged from last month.
 One of the Ivy Portfolio ETFs, IEF (iShares Barclays 7-10 Year Treasury), is signaling "cash".

 Positions that are less than 2% from a signal are highlighted in yellow.
 In this month's preview, only IEF carries the yellow alert.

-The Ivy Portfolio The second of the three adjacent tables previews the 10-month SMA timing signals for the five asset classes highlighted in The Ivy Portfolio.
+The second of the three adjacent tables previews the 10-month SMA timing signals for the five asset classes highlighted in The Ivy Portfolio

 I've also included (third table) the 12-month SMA timing signals for the Ivy ETFs in response to the many requests I've received to include this slightly longer timeframe.

 After the end-of-month market close, I'll update the monthly moving average

 The bottom line, as I've pointed out earlier, is that these moving-average signals have a good track record for long-term gains while avoiding major losses.
 They're not fool-proof, but they essentially dodged the 2007-2009 bear and captured significant gains since the initial buy signals after the March 2009 low.